Consulta OnLine (periodico online) ISSN 1971-9892

 This paper examines the

-Article 8 of Law no. 40/2004 concerning the legal status of children born
+8 of Law no. 40/2004 concerning the legal status of children born through

-through medically assisted procreation (MAP) carried out abroad by same-sex
+medically assisted procreation (MAP) carried out abroad by same-sex female

-female couples.
-The Court limited its analysis strictly to the childs status
+couples.
+The Court limited its analysis strictly to the childs status (status

-(status filiationis), excluding broader questions such as the right to
+filiationis), excluding broader questions such as the right to parenthood for

-parenthood for same-sex couples or the prohibition of surrogacy.
-Central to the
+same-sex couples or the prohibition of surrogacy.
+Central to the judgment is

-judgment is the best interest of the child, which serves as the sole criterion
+the best interest of the child, which serves as the sole criterion guiding the

-guiding the constitutional scrutiny.
-By excluding other intersecting yet
+constitutional scrutiny.
+By excluding other intersecting yet distinct legal

-distinct legal claims, the Court emphasizes the need for clear, focused
+claims, the Court emphasizes the need for clear, focused evaluation of the

 relevance of other legal interests but underscores their irrelevance within the